 Art - Many famous artists lived and worked in and around Paris.
 Impressionism was developed in France, and major artists included Claude Monet, Edgar Degas and Renoir.
 More recently, Picasso moved to France to produce his famous artwork.
 One of the largest and most important art museums in the world is the Louvre, in Paris.
 Many visitors come to see the magnificent collection, most notably the ‘Mona Lisa’.

-The best months to enjoy an active adventure holiday in France depend on what you want to do there.
+The best months to explore France depend on what you want to do there.

 For winter sports, December to the end of March give great conditions on the snow-covered Alps.